stay in touch

 Thanks for stopping by!

-I'm a small town Texas transplant, wife, and first time mommy.
-I believe in slow, simple, intentional living in lieu of the world's breakneck pace and write honestly with the hope of encouraging other women.
+I'm a small town Texas transplant, wife, and mom to two.
+I believe in intentional living in lieu of the world's breakneck pace and write honestly with the hope of encouraging other women.
 Grab a cup of warm and enjoy!

 (More about me here.)